johnib/ravendb-mcp/memory-bank/systemPatterns.md

 ### 2. Authentication Layer

-- Manages authentication methods
-- Handles certificate-based auth and non-secured mode
+- Currently only supports non-secured mode
 - Configurable via environment variables
-- Secures connections to RavenDB
+- Will be expanded to include certificate auth in future
+- Simplified for initial implementation

 ### 3. Tool Handlers